alexwlchan/alexwlchan.net/src/_drafts/star-spangled-ballad.md

 layout: post
 title: The Star-Spangled Ballad
 summary: |
-  If you listen carefully to the <em>Ballad of Willie Watkins</em>, you might hear a national anthem peaking through.
+  If you listen carefully to the <em>Ballad of Willie Watkins</em>, you might hear another song peaking through.
 tags:
   - theatre
   - operation-mincemeat